emmahlowe/elixir-kafka-playground/README.md

 bin/kafka-console-consumer.sh --topic orders --from-beginning --bootstrap-server localhost:9092

 OR open up pgAdmin (credentials and port in docker-compose.yml) and UI for Apache Kafka on the approriate ports

+**Notes**
+Rather than auto create kafka topics I found this handy option "KAFKA_AUTO_CREATE_TOPICS_ENABLE: 'true'" so if you hit a message that a topic isn't created then it should try again and succeed the second time after the auto create takes care of business